Posted at Jan 10, 2020 4:23:21 PM by thatagency | Share

 According to Zenith forecasts, all brands are expected to spend approximately 42% of their advertising costs on digital mediums.
 For luxury brands, that's only 33%.

-These are situations that luxury brands will have to find their way around sooner or later.
 When you speak with a luxury advertising agency, ask for their approach to reach younger generations.
-In the next five years, you will be relying increasingly on Gen X and Millennials.
-You need to work with someone who has a plan for reaching them and for targeting high income customers in generations that have far fewer of them.
+In the next five years, you will be relying increasingly on Millennials and Gen Z as they are expected to make up 40% of the luxury goods market by 2025.
+Therefore, you need to work with someone who has a plan for reaching them and for targeting high income customers in generations that have far fewer of them.

 4. Diversifying Digital

 A big part of this is diversifying your digital approach.
 It's not just about social media or about one social media format.
 Social media is only one component.
 Online advertising is another.
-Influencer marketing will surge in the next few years, and branded content is the reliable cornerstone that can let you build so many of these other elements in stable ways.
+Influencer marketing is surging with macro influencers getting paid more than $20,000 for one sponsored post.

 5. Some Vertical Segments are Ahead